 The Agilent 6460 Triple Quadrupole LCMS is housed on the Main Campus in the School of Chemical Sciences.

 Training is provided for users until they are competent to use the instrument independently.
-Contact Mansa Nair to arrange training.
+Contact Githal Arachchige to arrange training.

 Users can book the Agilent 6460 Triple Quadrupole LCMS through Auckland Science Analytical Services (ASAS) iLab booking system.
 Users and their principal investigators or research group need to first have accounts in the iLab booking system.
 Instructions, details and FAQs on how to sign up to iLab can be found on the ASAS website.